About New York State Public Access Cancer Epidemiology Data (NYSPACED)

 Not all variables on the New York State Cancer Registry are available in NYSPACED.
 The variables available in the NYSPACED are listed below.
 You can also find which variables are available, along with the specific values of these variables, by choosing the dataset from the Data tab in SEER*Stat, then clicking on the data dictionary button.

-Variables available in the regional level data file of NYSPACED:
+Variables available in the NYSPACED data files:

 - Hispanic origin

-- New York State region
+- New York State county or New York City neighborhood

 - Year of diagnosis